niemasd/teaching/Course-Specific/CSE 100/Got a Seg Fault.md

 This will then give you a line number where the issue is, or tell you what's going on.

+## Unfamiliar Code

-Once you encounter the seg fault after running, you may encounter an unfamiliar line of code, such as below:
+Once you encounter the seg fault after running, you may encounter an unfamiliar line of code, an example of which is shown below:

 ```
 Program received signal SIGSEGV, Segmentation fault.